eladlaks/final_project_GraphNLI/README.md

 # Contact

-Feel free to open issues and contact me with any question :+1:
+Feel free to contact me with any question :+1:

 <p align="center">